White Box Testing and Black Box Testing

 - The computation resources that the white box testing might employ may be expensive.

 - There is still scope for missing out on the hidden errors in the logic implemented.

 - The tester might have to develop their own frameworks, and no external tools might help to do full-fledged testing independently.

 Black Box Testing –

-Black box testing is also called as external testing, closed testing and behavioural testing.
+Black box testing is also called external testing, closed testing, and behavioral testing.
 This testing’s approach is very clear by the name itself that the tester will simply test the outputs for the corresponding inputs without any knowledge about the source code.

 Black testing is useful for the following –